Kingart Pictures is a New York City metro movie/commercial location scouting, management and production service. And writes scripts.

 Premise Line - 1 long sentence, 4 - 6 lines, 70ish words.
 Your DNA.

-To hook the initial interest of busy agents, producers and others, these key slices of your writing--tasty bait in limited bites--should be precise and vivid.
-Genre, people, premise, places, stakes.
+To hook the interest of busy agents, producers and others, these slices of writing--tasty bait in limited bites--should be vivid and precise.
+Premise, people, places, genre, stakes.
 Story.

-I specialize in feature scripts of 80 - 120 pages.
+I focus on feature scripts, 80-120 pages.
 I’ll read TV, shorts and documentary too.
-Like the forms, coverage can be similar or diverge.
+Coverage for them may be similar, or diverge.

 I have a Disclaimer, a form of NDA.
 Your I.P.
 Is Your Baby.
 I Zip My Lips.
 I read, analyze, advise....period.
-I do my best to appraise your work objectively, to note subtext and themes, to ask questions, suggest A/B/C, and support your efforts and choices. ...
+I do my best to be objective, to note subtext and themes, ask questions, suggest A/B/C, and support your efforts and choices.
 It's YOUR script.

-Rates start low for reading Your Lines, a summary and/or the first 5 - 10 pages, then rise in proportion to the length of your submission, when you want the result of the exam, and how extensive you’d like it or the remedy to be.
-A check-up, therapy, or surgery.
+Rates start low for reading Your Lines, a summary and/or the first 5-10 pages.
+They rise in proportion to your submission, when you want the results, and how extensive you’d like the check-up, therapy, or surgery.
+Script coverage made easy!

 Let's go!
-We can walk the happy trails of screenwriting, over the rainbow to YES!
+We’ll walk the happy trails of screenwriting, over the rainbow to YES!

 A Kingart Pictures and Dr. Script Coverage theme photo.
 Part of a New York City location scouting production company production services